MertGunducMA/GNC_MA/README.md

 ![iq](docs/imgs/MA.jpeg)

-This package hosts a collection of software designed to help drone developers make their application come to life.
-The code in this repo is complimented by the [iq_tutorials](https://github.com/Intelligent-Quads/iq_tutorials) repo, which explains how to set up your dev enviorment as well as teaches basic drone programming fundamentals.

-## Community Discord Server

-Come be a part of the growing community of drone application developers!
-Join the the conversation in our [discord](https://discord.gg/xZjXaAf).
+This package is forked by Intellegent Quads github page.
+It contains a collection of software designed to develop GNC features for drones produced by MAlloy Aeronautics.

 ---